Hemoglobin subunit beta

 Hemoglobin subunit beta (beta globin, β-globin, haemoglobin beta, hemoglobin beta) is a globin protein, coded for by the HBB gene, which along with alpha globin (HBA), makes up the most common form of haemoglobin in adult humans, hemoglobin A (HbA).
 It is 147 amino acids long and has a molecular weight of 15,867 Da.
 Normal adult human HbA is a heterotetramer consisting of two alpha chains and two beta chains.

-HBB is encoded by the HBB gene on human chromosome 11.
+β-globin is encoded by the HBB gene on human chromosome 11.
 Mutations in the gene produce several variants of the proteins which are implicated with genetic disorders such as sickle-cell disease and beta thalassemia, as well as beneficial traits such as genetic resistance to malaria.
 At least 50 disease-causing mutations in this gene have been discovered.

 Gene locus

-HBB protein is produced by the gene HBB which is located in the multigene locus of β-globin locus on chromosome 11, specifically on the short arm position 15.4.
+Beta-globin is produced by the gene HBB which is located in the multigene locus of β-globin locus on chromosome 11, specifically on the short arm position 15.4.
 Expression of beta globin and the neighbouring globins in the β-globin locus is controlled by single locus control region (LCR), the most important regulatory element in the locus located upstream of the globin genes.
 The normal allelic variant is 1600 base pairs (bp) long and contains three exons.
 The order of the genes in the beta-globin cluster is 5' - epsilon – gamma-G – gamma-A – delta – beta - 3'.